Dolphus2/AnkiMandarin/README.md

 # AnkiMandarin
 Automating the boring stuff for my Mandarin Anki cards.
+Also contains a module to convert MKV video file subtitles from traditional to simplified characters.

 AnkiMandarin automates the creation of Mandarin Anki flashcards from words and example sentences.
 This is a simple Python package that takes a data `.csv` file with Chinese words and sentence examples as input, and outputs a nicely formatted Anki deck with pinyin, a dictionary lookup for the main word, and a rough translation using a Google Translate API.
 Sentence translation and word classes can also optionally be provided in the `.csv` file.